battre/autocomplete-attribute-explainer/country_analysis.md

 </table>

-[^mx-two-lastnames]: costco.com.mx, elpalaciodehierro.com - most websites just ask for both last names in a single field.
+[^mx-two-lastnames] costco.com.mx, elpalaciodehierro.com - most websites just ask for both last names in a single field.

 address-level 1 through 4 are all commonly requested.
 It is very common to ask